-- Find the menu for System update, tap Settings
+- Find the menu for System update and tap Settings.

-Sometimes people decide to download apps from untrusted sources, for beta testing or trying out a brand new app.
-However, turning off this security measure on your phone can open your device up to a host of security threats.
+Sometimes people download apps from untrusted sources for beta testing or try out a brand-new app.
+However, turning off this security measure on your phone can open your device to a host of security threats.

 How to turn off untrusted app downloads on iPhone and Android

 Before, the default setting on iPhones would not allow downloading apps from untrusted sources.
 However, since iOS 17 iPhone allows sideloading.
 So, now it is especially important to stay safe and run an anti-spy check on your device when possible.

 Here’s how to run and anti-spy scan on your device with Clario AntiSpy: